antana013/vuejs-tamplate-webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.

-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+> This template include Vuejs + Vuex + Vue-Router + Vuex-Router-Sync

 ## Documentation